-The University of Massachusetts Amherst is dedicated to providing equal opportunity/accommodations and access for every student.
+of The University Massachusetts Amherst is dedicated providing opportunity/accommodations and access for every student.
 If you would like to request such accommodations because of a physical, mental, or learning disability, please contact your instructor or the Office of Disability Services, DS, (161 Whitmore Administration Building) within the first two weeks of class.
 Their phone number is 413.545.0892.
 "Any student with a disability who needs a classroom accommodation, access to technology or other academic assistance in this course should contact Disability Services (ds@educ.umass.edu) and/or the instructor.
 DS serves students with a wide range of disabilities including, but not limited to, physical disabilities, sensory impairments, learning disabilities, attention deficit disorder, depression, and anxiety."